Cornered in Ukraine, Putin ditches annual news conference

 A mobilization of 300,000 reservists that Putin ordered in September so far has failed to reverse battlefield fortunes for Russia.
 The mobilization order has prompted hundreds of thousands of Russians to flee abroad to avoid recruitment, and those who have been called up reported glaring shortages of key equipment and supplies.

-In a rare acknowledgement last week that the campaign in Ukraine is taking longer than he anticipated, Putin admitted that wrapping up his “special military operation” could be a “lengthy process.”
-At the same time, he continued to claim that the campaign was going according to plan and will achieve its goals.
+In a rare acknowledgement last week that the campaign in Ukraine is taking longer than he anticipated, Putin admitted that wrapping up the campaign could be a “lengthy process.”
+At the same time, he continued to claim that it was going according to plan and would achieve its goals.

-The Kremlin has muzzled any criticism of its action in Ukraine from the liberal anti-war camp, shutting critical media outlets and criminalizing the spread of any information that differs from the official view.
-But it has faced an increasingly vocal criticism from Russian hardliners who have denounced the president as weak and indecisive and called for ramping up strikes on Ukraine.

-Amid a string of military setbacks in Ukraine, Putin spiked another annual fixture, a televised call-in show in which he takes questions from the public to nurture his father-of-the-nation image.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.